du82/SimpleStorage/README.md

 You can integrate Storage with the Retriever search engine to search through your files.
 Storage is based on file metadata, and does not need a database.

 ## Can I view all files on the server?
-Fear not, you can't view and edit anything, it is limited to a pre-generated folder called `files`.
+Fear not, you can't view and edit everything, it is limited to a pre-generated folder called `files`.